andreacappelletti97/mapreduce_hw2/README.md

 In this second example, the log message does not contain the regex.

 ### Reducer
+The reducer is located into the <code>Job0Reducer</code> class.

-The reducer performs a <code>FoldLeft</code> operation to sum both the frequency of the log type in the interval and the regex pattern matches.
+It performs a <code>FoldLeft</code> operation to sum both the frequency of the log type in the interval and the regex pattern matches.

 ### Input